Faculty Research Labs

 Forest Ecology Lab - Andrew Larson

-Research in the Forest Ecology Lab includes basic and applied aspects of forest ecology.
-Our current work addresses three topics: (1) disturbances and structural development of natural forests, (2) causes and consequences of spatial heterogeneity in forest ecosystems, (3) ecological basis for and effectiveness of forest restoration treatments.
+Research in the Forest Ecology Lab includes basic and applied aspects of forest ecology on 1) disturbances and structural development of natural forests, 2) causes and consequences of spatial heterogeneity in forest ecosystems, 3) ecological basis for and effectiveness of forest restoration treatments

 Forest Landscape Ecology Lab - Solomon Dobrowski